Master of Medicine in Family Medicine

 • Only applicants with a regular employment (not including locum doctors) will be accepted.

-• All applicants will be charged a non-refundable registration fee at the point of the course application.
+• All prospective applicants will be charged a non-refundable administrative fee of $218 (inclusive of GST) at the point of the course application.

 Non-College Member